What is website accessibility? WCAG for B2B SaaS

 Conversion copywriters use VoC research to understand the audience’s level of problem awareness.
 This helps them tailor their content to how extensive the messaging flow needs to be.

-But why is problem awareness so important to get right?
 Modern B2B buying happens almost exclusively online, meaning most of it happens outside of your view.
 Prospects are researching, comparing, and forming opinions long before they ever engage with your sales team.

 If your audience isn’t aware of the problem your solution addresses, they won’t be able to understand or appreciate its true value.
 If they are problem-aware and you dwell on the problem too long, they’ll lose interest and stop scrolling before they see what sets your offering apart.